AGolz/Born2beRoot/README.md

 File Location and Size: Finally, set the maximum size of the virtual hard disk.
 A minimum of 10GB is recommended for Rocky Linux, but if you can, allocate more space to avoid running out of space in the future.
  <img width="1023" alt="Screen Shot 2023-03-09 at 5 06 33 PM" src="https://github.com/AGolz/Born2beRoot/assets/51645091/e6cfc159-c970-436d-84c8-5a3a5d861769">

-__Configure VM Further__.
+### Configure VM Further.

 Before we proceed to the installation of RockyLinux, we need to make a few more adjustments to our VM.
 Select your VM and click on `Settings`:
 - __System__: Under the `System` tab, ensure that the boot order is set to `Optical` then `Hard Disk`.
 - __Display__: Allocate video memory.
 The recommended minimum is 16MB.
 - __Storage__: Here, you need to attach the Rocky Linux ISO you downloaded earlier.
 Under the `Controller: IDE`, click on the CD icon with a plus sign (Add Optical Drive), then choose `Add`.
 Navigate to the location of your Rocky Linux ISO, select it, and click `Choose`.